 Plant Sciences Major and Minor -

 A secure global future depends on scientists and leaders who understand the importance of plants in sustaining environmental and human health.
 To address the challenges of our rapidly growing population, we need bright, dedicated, skilled, and creative people to fill emerging careers in sustainable production of food, feed, medicine, fuel, and fiber from plants.
 As a Plant Sciences major, you will be prepared to make a difference on a global scale by gaining knowledge and skills in biotechnology, genomics, molecular biology, plant propagation and breeding, medicinal chemistry, and other modern approaches to 21st century agriculture.
 Starting in the 2020-2021 Academic Year, the Plant Science major now offers two subplans that students must choose from.
 Option 1: Plant Sciences General subplan, prepares students with a strong biological foundation through the lens of plants, while offering our students the ability to customize their specialization and future career options Option 2: Plant Health Sciences subplan, trains students in both biotic and abiotic factors that impact plant health, ranging from the molecular to the microscopic to the macroscopic.
 Professionals working in Plant Health Science apply plant, microbial, and insect sciences to predict disease epidemiology, protect plant, environment and human health, and optimize plant growth or yields.
 Students can work with their acdamic and faculty advisors to customize their coursework and decide which subplan is best for them.
-After completing foundation courses, Plant Sciences majors work with their advisor and faculty mentor to customize coursework based to fit their career goals.
+After completing foundation courses, Plant Sciences majors work with their advisor and faculty mentor to customize their coursework, selecting electives to fit their career goals.

 Sustainable Plant Systems Major and Minor -